Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2002-01-01-HTML5-keyevents.md

 }
 ```

 Remember `this`?
 It's back!
-This allows us to check for key events on anything that might be on the page.
-Then, we can get the letter that was pressed and do something.
+The `this` keyword allows us to check for key events on anything that might be on the page.
+Then, we can get the keystroke pressed and do something.

 ## You try it out!